PECOS-packages/PECOS/docs/user-guide/decoders.md

 BP-Trellis decoders, which additionally report a per-shot complementary gap, and for provenance-based decomposition of a hyperedge model into a graphlike one.
 Frontier's exact default-float masses are true unnormalized posteriors.
-Under its integer `maxlog_int` metric, terminal masses are per-label best-route (Viterbi) masses, the gap is a route-mass margin, and `log_evidence` is the winner's mass rather than evidence.
+Under its integer `maxlog_int` metric (Rust API only for now), terminal masses are per-label best-route (Viterbi) masses, the gap is a route-mass margin, and `log_evidence` is the winner's mass rather than evidence.

 ## See Also